JoeBwonKenobi/1896-2024-Summer-Olympic-Medals/README.md

 </p>

 Summary:
-Many insights were gained throught this project about medal trends and efficiency for different countries and continents.
-The US has dominated overall in terms of toatl medals awarded and also holds the record for the most medals won at a single year of the olympics, but the dominant continent is by far Europe for the total amount of medals won.
-Medal efficientcy differs significantly between continents.
-There is a significant host advantage for countries when the Olypics are held in their own country, there's also a significance of host advantage on the most common medal won.
+This project uncovered key insights into medal trends and efficiency across different countries and continents in the Olympic Games from 1896 to 2024.
+The United States has consistently led in total medals awarded, holding the record for the most medals won in a single Olympics.
+However, Europe stands out as the dominant continent in terms of overall medal count.
+The analysis also revealed significant differences in medal efficiency between continents.
+Additionally, a clear host advantage was observed, with countries performing better when the Olympics are held in their own nation.
+This advantage extends to the most common medal won during these events as well.